TAX & AI: THE FUTURE ARRIVED YESTERDAY

 Hugh Woolley is an independent tax consultant who has taught income tax for over 30 years for many professional organizations.
 Hugh has written courses for CPA Canada and over 10 papers for the Canadian Tax Foundation and STEP Canada.
 From 1990–1992 he worked at the CRA's Rulings Directorate in Ottawa writing "butterfly" tax rulings.
 Hugh is a past Governor of the Canadian Tax Foundation.

 Practical, demonstrated, and immediately applicable.
-See exactly how experienced tax professionals are using these tools, and leave with a clear picture of how they could work in your own practice.
+See exactly how experienced tax professionals are using these tools, and leave with a clear picture of how they could work in your own practice today.

 Tax & AI: The Future Arrived Yesterday